 Once you've landed, post up with the island's poshest set at the uber-cool Le Sereno.
-The 36-room resort plays host to the Victoria's Secret Angels for swimwear shoots every other month, and with good reason.
-Famed Parisian designer Christian Liaigre infused the resort with a refined, minimalist sensibility that epitomizes breezy beach-chic.
+Famed Parisian designer Christian Liaigre infused the 36-room resort with a refined, minimalist sensibility that epitomizes breezy beach-chic.
 Guest rooms are outfitted with tall four-poster beds, low-slung couches, oversized soaking tubs, open-air showers, and plush daybeds on private decks.
 If you're traveling with friends, spring for one of the three four-bedroom villas, which are set above the resort and have amazing water views, private entrances, an infinity pool, kitchen, and library.

-Have lunch upon arrival at the on-site restaurant, where Chef Alex Simone turns out Mediterranean-inspired dishes like octopus salad and gnocchi with crab and zucchini, in addition to Italian classics like veal Milanese (especially fitting now that Le Sereno will have a sister property on Lake Como, called Il Sereno, this coming August).
+Have lunch upon arrival at Le Sereno Al Mare, the on-site restaurant where Executive Chef Raffaele Lenzi turns out modern Italian dishes in addition to classics like veal Milanese (especially fitting now that Le Sereno now has a sister property on Lake Como, called Il Sereno).

 One of the best aspects of Le Sereno is its secluded location on Grand Cul de Sac beach, away from the fray of hard-partiers on Nikki Beach and bustling day-trippers in the town of Gustavia.
-And few resorts are located within walking distance of the beachfront restaurants, so take your pick among La Gloriette and O'Corail, or head next door to Le Guanahani, the largest hotel on the island at 67 rooms.
+And few resorts are located within walking distance of the beachfront restaurants, so take your pick or head next door to Le Guanahani, the largest hotel on the island at 67 rooms (Le Guanahani was badly damaged by hurricanes Irma and Maria, but is set to reopen in October 2020).
 Thursday nights are especially great with a full-on beach barbecue serving up grilled surf and turf, made-to-order pasta, salads, and more—with a one-man-band singing Bob Marley jams in the background.